tedchoward/tidbits/_posts/2012-02-02-ill-fly-away.md

 Richard Beck:
 > Because here's the deal, does *I'll Fly Away* make any sense when it's
 > sung by rich people of power and privilege?
 I mean, what the heck are
-> you flyig away from?
+> you flying away from?
 Life in suburbia?
 The Caramel Macchiatos at
 > Starbucks?
 The vacations at the beach?
 The fact that you have clean
 > water, indoor plumbing, central heating/air, and two cars? ...
 So of
 > course when the privileged sing the song it sounds theologically